 And if the U.S. hits its stride, look out.

-After losing the opening game in Beijing to Norway, the Americans outscored their next five opponents 12-3, including a 1-0 overtime victory against Brazil in the gold medal game.
-Even in a year when they've ''struggled,'' the Americans have posted six shutouts in 11 games, and outscored opponents 23-8.
+After losing the opening game in Beijing to Norway, the Americans outscored their next five opponents 12-3, including a 1-0 extra-time victory against Brazil in the gold medal game.
+Even in a year when they've ''struggled,'' the Americans haven't conceded a single goal in six of 11 games, and have outscored opponents 23-8.

 ''I've talked with (teammates) about it, what everyone needs to do in order to win,'' Wambach said. ''It comes down to playing well all the time and getting some lucky breaks.
 Really, luck plays so much into it.
 To win any championship in the world, you need some luck, too.
 What I do know is this team has the heart and the will and the desire to win.''

-AP Sports Writer Barry Wilner contributed to this report.
+AP Sports Writer Barry Wilner in New York contributed to this report.

 Follow Nancy Armour at http://twitter.com/nrarmour